A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Supplementary Material

 \subsubsection{Simulated Annealing (SA)}

 We implemented the Simulated Annealing (SA) algorithm following the approach in~\cite{inagaki2016}.
-The pseudocode is provided below.
-We used a logarithmic cooling schedule $\beta(t) = \beta_0 \log\, (1 +t/T)$, where $\beta_0$ is the initial temperature and $T$ is the total number of iterations.
+The pseudocode is provided in \textbf{Algorithm S1}.
+We used a logarithmic cooling schedule $\beta(t) = \beta_0 \log\, (1 +t/T)$, where $\beta_0$ is the initial inverse temperature parameter and $T$ is the total number of iterations (or runtime).
 SA has two tunable parameters, $\beta_0$ and $T$.
 For the $K_{2000}$ Ising model, the ratio $T/\beta_0 \approx 1000$ is recommended in~\cite{inagaki2016}; accordingly, we use $\beta_0 = 1$ and $T = 1000$.
 For other cases, $\beta_0$ is selected from the interval $[1, 2]$ to obtain the best performance.